eLagu8/eLagu8/README.md

 ---

 🎯 **About Me**
-Mechatronics Engineer with experience in Quality Assurance (QA), technical support, and smart home automation.
+Mechatronics Engineer with experience in Quality Assurance (QA) in Software Testing.
 Passionate about technology and building solutions that combine software, hardware, and operational efficiency.
 Known for strong analytical thinking, problem-solving skills, and collaboration in multidisciplinary environments.

 ---